 }

-let outputs = try inferenceFunction.run(inputs: ["features": input])
+let outputs = try inferenceFunction.run(["features": inputArray])

 guard let logitsArray = outputs["logits"] else {

-throw InferenceError.missingOutput
+throw PredictorError.missingOutput

 }